klynch999/SOCCER_STATS/README.md

-# fixtures_scraper
+# Fixtures and form scraping
-Rep for scripts scraping upcoming fixtures and form stats
+Repository for scripts scraping upcoming fixtures and form stats